This is a collaborative post.

 It doesn’t matter if you’re trying to live a fully zero-waste lifestyle or just trying to cut down on your emissions; it’s still important to visit the dentist regularly for a check-up and a cleaning.

 For hygiene reasons, dentists often have to use single-use items to check your teeth, and it can seem counterintuitive if you’re trying to live more sustainably.
-However, looking after your teeth properly by visiting the dentist will reduce your chance of needing fillings, root canals, crowns, or extractions.
+However, looking after your teeth properly by visiting the dentist like this professional female dentist in Melbourne, will reduce your chance of needing fillings, root canals, crowns, or extractions.
 The fewer procedures you have done, the smaller your impact on the planet in the long run.
 Check out Biltmore Avenue Family Dentistry (bafdentistry.com) for a good dentist in Asheville, NC.

 Ditch the Plastic

 Everybody knows the negative impacts that plastic has on the world, but most people still use standard toothbrushes.
 Every plastic toothbrush that’s been made since they were invented in the 1930s still exists, and most people use around 300 toothbrushes over the course of their lifetimes.